-One notable exception is the deep architecture consisting in the repeated sequential connection of SISO blocks F-G-F-G... proposed in [21] and dubbed by its authors generalized Hammerstein-Wiener (Figure 2, left panel).
-Furthermore, the parallel Wiener-Hammerstein model [18] extends the classic WH model beyond the strictly SISO case.
-The parallel WH model has the same G-F-G as the basic WH mentioned above.
+One exception is the deep architecture consisting in the repeated sequential connection of SISO blocks F-G-F-G ... described in [20] and called generalized Hammerstein-Wiener (Figure 2, left panel).
+Furthermore, the parallel Wiener-Hammerstein model [17] extends the classic WH model beyond the strictly SISO case.
+Indeed, the parallel WH model has the same G-F-G as the basic WH mentioned above.
 However, the first linear block is single-input-multi-output; the static non-linearity F is multi-input-multi-output; and the second linear block is multi-input-single-output (Figure 2, right panel).
-Thus, the parallel WH model describes an input/output SISO dynamical system, but it leverages on an inner MIMO structure to provide additional flexibility.
+Overall, the parallel WH model describes an input/output SISO dynamical system, but it leverages on an inner MIMO structure to provide additional flexibility.
 From a DL perspective, the parallel WH extends the representation capabilities of the plain WH network by including several "neurons" in a single hidden layer, while the generalized HW model aims to the same result by stacking several layers, each one consisting of a single "neuron".
-Interestingly,